huichanming/Constant-Q-PSTD/README.md

          Execute: "mpirun -np processnumber -machinefile hostlist ./vaps" note that the processnumber should be specified and hostlist list the names of mpi nodes Or just typing "./aps" and "./vaps" to run the codes on the current node.
+      d) Output: common-shot gathers, "reca*_nr.bin" and "recva*_nr.bin" in the folder "obsdata"

    #4) Compile RTM and QRTM codes

-     a) Go to the folder "sgps-qmodeling"
+     a) Go to the folder "sgps-qrtm"
      b) Specify the install paths of the CUDA C compiler and MPICC compiler (if not installed in the default path) CUDA_INSTALL_PATH=/usr
        LIBCUDA=-L$(CUDA_INSTALL_PATH)/lib64